tgalvinjr/Pig-Dice/README.md

 ## Acknowledgments
 - Hat tip to anyone who unblocked me in class
-- Special thanks to Moringa TMs Peter and Newton for the guidance
+- Special thanks to Moringa TMs Peter, Edgar and Newton for the guidance